May 18-21, 2022

 Join us for the Vernacular Architecture Forum’s Annual Conference in San Antonio!

-The conference is headquartered at El Tropicano Hotel on the San Antonio Riverwalk.
+The conference will be headquartered in the Drury Plaza Hotel San Antonio Riverwalk, which is the rehabilitated 1929 Alamo National Bank Building.
 The conference opens on Wednesday, May 19th, with a late-afternoon reception, keynote address, and awards ceremony held at the Southwestern School of Art.
 Please note that the reception starts at 4:30 pm and plan your travel accordingly.
 Keynote address and awards ceremony will begin at 5:30 pm.

 Thursday’s three bus tours map the diverse architectural legacies of the landscape around San Antonio over three centuries, legacies which are often as varied as their changing historical narratives.

 The Texas Hill Country

 While San Antonio is a remarkable hybrid of cultures, the Texas Hill Country contains one of the highest concentrations of German Texan buildings and cultural landscapes anywhere in the state.
 You will see not only the expected fachwerk houses brought from the fatherland but also log houses given a particular Hill Country twist.
 You will also see stone dwellings which are neither purely German nor Texan but a remarkable melding of the two cultures.
 The day will start with a visit to Comfort, Texas, which features a block of nineteenth-century commercial and residential buildings, including several by Alfred Giles of San Antonio.
 In Fredericksburg we will examine dwellings of log, fachwerk, and stone.
 Our next stop will be Stonewall, for the Sauer-Beckmann Living History Farm, which preserves a farm complex with buildings ranging from the late 1860s to the 1910s.
 Later in the day we will visit the Junction School, part of the LBJ National Historical Park, and Trinity Lutheran Church.
 Our day will conclude with dinner at the Luckenbach, Texas dance hall – without, alas, Willie and Waylon – one of the most iconic structures in Texas.

 The Eastern Tour